Skip to main content

 The NMPA’s acceptance of global clinical trial data, contingent on ethnic sensitivity analysis, is a pivotal reform that enables truly multinational drug development programs.

 This policy has profound implications.
 It means a single, robust, global Phase 3 trial for a new peptide can provide the pivotal evidence needed for registration in the U.S. EU, and China simultaneously.
-The ability to engage in communication with the CDE about the package allows for clarification and may even lead to an exemption from conducting new trials altogether, significantly shortening the time to market.
+The ability to engage in communication with the CDE about the clinical data package allows for clarification and may even lead to an exemption from conducting new trials altogether, significantly shortening the time to market.

 The following table outlines a comparison of key regulatory considerations for a peptide therapeutic, highlighting the increasing convergence between the NMPA and other major regulatory bodies.